ajpagente/Revamp/README.md

 Copy the `revamp` binary to `/usr/local/bin`.

 ## Getting Help
-Simply type `revamp` from the Terminal to get the preview of all available commands.
+Simply type `revamp` from the Terminal to preview available commands.
+With the help options provided you can view details of specific commands.
 ```
 OVERVIEW: A program that provides signing artifact discovery and query capabilities.